ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-primary-disk.md

 # Resize the primary disk *(advanced)*

 If you need to resize the primary disk for some reason, you will need to create a new partition to utilise any additional space you assign to it.
-This is because the disk will have already been partitoned as follows:
+This is because the disk will have already been partitioned as follows:

 ```bash
 [root@ssh ~]# fdisk -l /dev/sda